emanbuc/ASL-Recognition-Deep-Learning/README.md

 The best performing model is a simple "Logistic Regression"  with a 100% accuracy score.
 The [trained model](./models/AutoMLcd06aae969_run55.zip) is provided in the models folder.
-The full list of the model is compiled as the run finished.
+The full list of the model is shown as the run finished.

 ![automl_best_model_details](./media/automl_best_model_details.png)

 ![AutoML Model List](./media/automl55-models.png)

 ## Hyperparameter Tuning
-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search

-The custom model was created with Keras using a common deep learning CNN architecture for image recognition task.
-The model training script take some parameters as input that can be used for hyper-parameters tuning.
+The custom model was created with Keras using CNN architecture frequntly used for deep learning image recognition task.
+The model training take four input parameters that can be used for hyper-parameters tuning.

 ### Model